Gulf Komara F.C.

-Komara Gulf F.C., currently known for as PRK Komara Gulf for sponsorship reasons, and formerly as Erema Gulf F.C., is a professional football club representing the Gulf Province in Papua New Guinea.
+Komara Gulf F.C., currently known for as PRK Komara Gulf for sponsorship reasons, and formerly as Erema Gulf F.C., is a professional soccer club representing the Gulf Province in Papua New Guinea.

 The club was outgoing champion of now-defunct Papua New Guinea National Premier League, having won the title in 2018.

 History

 Foundation and early years

 In July 2014, it was reported that a side representing the Gulf Province, under the name of Erema Gulf FC, had submitted an Expression of Interest ahead of the 2015 Papua New Guinea National Soccer League.
 This was further boosted in October 2014 by a K45,000 payment from Petroleum Resources Kutubu, who would later go on to sponsor the team.
 However, their entry was not accepted.

 The following season, amidst an expanded field, the side successfully entered the competition, and were drawn into the Southern Conference.
 With Hekari United winning every single match, there was a close battle for the second qualifying spot, with Erema falling three points short of Rapatona after three wins – against FC Port Moresby, PS United and Gigira Amoana – two draws and five defeats, including 3–0 and 9–3 defeats to Hekari.
 The side eventually finished 4th in the Southern Conference.